Dinakar-Dasari/kubernetes/volumes.md

     + Kubernetes administrators are responsible for creating PVs, while users create PVCs to request and utilize that storage.
     + It's like storage is available in PV, but to use we need to request through PVC.
       + _"Hey Kubernetes, I need 5Gi of storage with read-write access."_
-    + Once a PVC is defined, Kubernetes automatically binds it to an available PV that meets specific criteria such as capacity, access modes, volume modes, storage class, and additional parameters.
+    + Once a PVC is defined, Kubernetes automatically binds it to an available PV that meets specific criteria such as capacity, access modes, volume modes(Filesystem or Block device), storage class, and additional parameters.
       + _"Kubernetes then looks for a matching PV that satisfies that claim."_
     + Each PVC is exclusively bound to a single PV.
     + If no matching volume exists at the time of creation, the PVC remains in a pending state until a compatible PV becomes available.